New announcement. Learn more

 • Load management – modifying activity levels, graded return to sport or work

-• Referral – for corticosteroid or PRP injections, or surgery in rare cases less than 5 percent if conservative care fails
+• Referral – for corticosteroid or PRP injections, or surgery (rare, <5% of cases) if conservative care fails

 Symptoms